About W3C Internationalization (i18n)

-The Internationalization Activity aims to ensure universal access to the World Wide Web.
+W3C Internationalization tries to ensure universal access to the World Wide Web.
 The work takes place in the following groups:

-The Internationalization Working Group reviews specifications produced by other W3C Working Groups, looking for any issues that would cause barriers to deployment and use of Web technologies due to language, script, region or culture.
-It also produces its own documents.
-These include requirements, guidelines and proposals for specification writers, as well as educational resources and outreach to help developers and content authors better understand and more widely implement the internationalization aspects of W3C technology.
-[Home page] [Charter]
+The Internationalization Working Group (home page) provides a wide range of advice and support for groups developing or using international aspects of the Web.
+It reviews specifications produced by other W3C Working Groups, looking for issues that would cause barriers to deployment and use of Web technologies due to language, script, region or culture, and discusses issues with those groups.
+It also produces its own documents and content.
+This includes requirements, guidelines and proposals for specification writers, as well as educational resources, checkers and outreach to help developers and content authors better understand and more widely implement the internationalization aspects of W3C technology.
+The group also develops tests for internationalization features on the Web, and produces summaries of their results.

 subscribeas the subject.

-The ITS (Internationalization Tag Set) Interest Group aims to foster a community of users of the Internationalization Tag Set (ITS) by promoting its adoption and gathering information for its further development.
+The ITS (Internationalization Tag Set) Interest Group (home page) aims to foster a community of users of the Internationalization Tag Set (ITS) by promoting its adoption and gathering information for its further development.
 ITS provides a set of concepts that can be mapped to markup and that make it easier to internationalize and localize documents.
-The Interest Group supports the MultlingualWeb-LT Working Group.
+The Interest Group supported the MultlingualWeb-LT Working Group.
 There are also a set of Best Practices for XML Internationalization.
 The group works through a public list and wiki, and monthy teleconference calls.
-[Home page] [Charter] [Archive]

-To subscribe, send a mail to firstname.lastname@example.org with
+To join, send a mail to email@example.com with

 subscribeas the subject.

-The Japanese Layout Task Force has created a document about requirements for general Japanese layout realized with technologies like CSS, SVG and XSL-FO.
-Much of the discussion is in Japanese.
-The document was mainly based on a standard for Japanese layout, JIS X 4051.
-However, it also addresses areas which are not covered by JIS X 4051.
+The Japanese Layout Task Force created a document about requirements for general Japanese layout realized with technologies like CSS, SVG and XSL-FO and eBooks.
+The group worked internally in Japanese.
+The document was mainly based on a standard for Japanese layout, JIS X 4051, however, it also addresses areas which are not covered by JIS X 4051.
+The group is no longer active, however many of the participants still subscribe to the public-i18n-cjk mailing list.
 [Home page]

 The Internationalization Activity welcomes the participation of individuals and organizations around the world to help improve the appropriateness of the Web for multiple cultures, scripts and languages.